nikhilnair31/BUILDMODE-Server/README.md

 - [ ] Track digest link opening
 - [ ] Try to combine link tracking with unsub logic
-- [ ] Add thumbnails for the digest suggestions
 - [ ] Think of better system to track user interest
     - Maybe a graph
     - Track recency for decay and frequency for interest signals